Foods Guaranteed to Promote Deep SleepPBFY

 They also provide the benefits of omega-3 added to an exceptional vitamin D content.
-The combination of omega-3 and vitamin D in salmon has the potential to enhance sleep quality by promoting the production of serotonin.
-Plus, these fish contain vitamin B-6, which is needed to make the hormone melatonin.
+The combination of omega-3 and vitamin D in salmon has the potential to enhance sleep quality by promoting the production of serotonin, which promotes sleep.
+Plus, these fish contain vitamin B-6, which is needed to make the sleep-inducing hormone melatonin.

 A solution if you can’t sleep is to eat a banana.
 They are high in potassium and great for problems like the restless legs syndrome.
 The high levels of potassium and magnesium also help prevent nighttime leg cramps.

 They contain magnesium, which helps relax muscles and nerves and promotes healthy circulation and digestion.
 Bananas can be eaten raw or cooked, or in a smoothie.
 A delicious protein-carb snack is a toasted banana and bacon sandwich, but don’t overdo the bacon, use just a touch to give it flavor.